 Supporting the Tourist Industry

-It sets out the key measures that will need to be taken to allow safe and responsible reopening, including:
+It sets out the key measures that need to be taken to allow safe and responsible operation, including:

 - establishing physical distancing taking account of organisational capacity, access management, signage and markings;

 - enhanced hand hygiene measures and cleaning practice;